 Users with the same role generally require similar applications.
 You can assign applications to individual users based on their requirements, or create custom groups of users and associate those groups with application whitelists specifically built to satisfy their needs using relevant policies.
 Application Control Plus' application whitelisting feature allows you to associate multiple application whitelists with the same custom group, and vice versa.
 Learn more

-Packed with other cutting-edge and essential features like Application Blacklisting and Endpoint privilege management, our endpoint application whitelisting software takes a comprehensive approach to application control with options for easy greylist resolution and privilege elevation.
+Packed with other cutting-edge and essential features like Application Blacklisting, Endpoint privilege management, and Just-in-time Access our endpoint application whitelisting software takes a comprehensive approach to application control with options for easy greylist resolution and privilege elevation.
 Try Application Control Plus free for 30 days and see all the features for yourself!